-Megan Patterson, Director of Programs, has a diverse background in biotechnology which includes roles in regulatory, business development, and project management.
-She established the U.S. office for Clinical Network Services, a CRO and consulting firm focused on late pre-clinical and clinical product development, and played a key role in establishing Coté Orphan Consulting, a regulatory affairs firm for orphan products.
-She has also been honored with several awards for her work with non-profits.
-Megan has degrees from Drake University and Keck Graduate Institute of Applied Life Sciences.
+Megan Patterson, Chief Executive Officer, has a diverse background in the life sciences which includes roles in regulatory, marketing, business development, and project management.
+She has been involved primarily in the translational and clinical development stages of biologic, drug, device and diagnostic products.
+Megan established the U.S. office for Clinical Network Services, an international CRO and consulting firm focused on late pre-clinical and clinical product development, and played a key role in establishing Coté Orphan Consulting, a regulatory affairs firm for orphan products in Washington, DC.
+She has also been honored with several awards for her work with non-profits and served as an AmeriCorps*VISTA (Volunteer in Service to America) as a community engagement manager in Ferguson, Missouri.
+Megan has a BS in Chemistry and Biochemistry, Cell & Molecular Biology from Drake University and a Masters in Business Science Keck Graduate Institute of Applied Life Sciences.

 Linell Catalan, RN, BSN, Director of Programs & Special Initiatives, is a seasoned healthcare professional seeking to improve health care and wellness for vulnerable populations.
 She is skilled in chronic illness care coordination and case management.
 Linell is passionate about improving systems and bridging gaps in health care.
 She has worked as a health care consultant focused on quality and performance improvement tactics catered to safety-net clinics.
 More recently, in collaboration with key site stakeholders and the local public health department, she developed a pandemic protocol to minimize workplace exposure and sustain critical operations and production at a biopharmaceutical company.
 Linell is a Registered Nurse and holds a Bachelor’s of Science in Nursing.
 She is currently in graduate school, hoping to complete a Masters of Science in Public Health Nursing.